AWSBarker/mtrial/README.md

 - v0.8 ready for cloning from github
 - Tested on Lightsail at https://18.156.113.171/itasc/ with self signed SSL 1 June 2022)
-- Needs full SSL certificate and ideally a named domain
+- Needs a full SSL certificate and ideally a named domain

 ## TODO after cloning onto new Ligthsail django instance: